 When I’m not teaching I can be found listening to or watching musical theater-nothing like the theater.
-When not listening to musicals I am most likely reading or watching t.v. with the kids and hopefully, a bowl of chocolate chip ice cream.
+When not listening to musicals I am most likely reading or watching t.v. with the kids and hopefully, a bowl of chocolate chip ice cream or going on dates with my wonderful wife, Holly.

 My favorite recent experience was teaching high school students involved in our Latino Educators of Tomorrow program.
 If you are interested in finding out more about this program, please contact me directly.